 And this is particularly true for Stark family itself.
 Look at their history through the series: the first major event in the first book is Bran (son #2) getting thrown out of the window, barely surviving but leaving him crippled for the rest of his life.
 Then the family splits: Ned (the father) goes to King's Landing with his daughters to serve as King's Hand while Catelyn (the mother) stays in Winterfell with their sons.
 In King's Landing, Ned's naivete and sense of justice lead to his own execution.
 His daughter Sansa, quickly shaken out of her naive and idealistic view of the world, is forced to endure physical and emotional abuse at the hands of her former fiancee, then-Crown-Prince-now-King - who turns out to be a sadistic prick fond of torture and murder.
 Younger daughter Arya manages to escape King's Landing only to see her friends and mentor getting killed and getting captured twice.
 Meanwhile, Robb (son #1), leaving his younger two brothers behind in Winterfell, leads his army south hoping to liberate his father from prison.
 After a series of hard-won battles, he is betrayed and killed by his supposed allies, along with his mother and most of his army.
 Two young Starks - Bran and Rickon - left in Winterfell, get to see their home razed, their people killed and are forced into fleeing.

-Their rivals the Lannisters have started getting this since Book 3.
-Ironically, it starts right after the Starks have been all but destroyed.
+Their rivals, the Lannisters, have started bumping into this since Book 3.
+Ironically, the wheels start to fall off their respective and collective rollercoasters right after the Starks have all but been destroyed.

 Westeros and Essos get in on this, both, as a whole.
-One has sustained dynastic turmoil that leads to repeated cycles of civil war and outright uncertainty, particularly recently, in its one major, single political entity.
+One has sustained dynastic turmoil that leads to repeated cycles of civil war and outright uncertainty (particularly recently) in its one major, single political entity.
 That's... pretty bad.
-But, it's nothing to what is building up on that country's northern border while nobody is able to pay attention thanks to the latest internal spat.
+But, it's nothing compared to what is building up on that country's northern border while almost nobody is paying attention thanks to the latest internal spat.
 And, Essos is always a roiling political game between many different City States and would-be Empires all playing for high-stakes in a slavery-based economy.
 With the advent of baby dragons and outside, Westerosi and Shadow Lands influences now thrown into the volatile mix, just to stir everything up even more.
-Hell and hand-baskets spring to mind.
+"Hell" and "hand-baskets" spring to mind.

 In the future world described in The Time Machine, the human race has degenerated into Morlocks and Eloi.
 In the even more distant futures, Morlocks and Eloi have disappeared, along with all other forms of vertebrate life.
 Little is left but an endless ocean, a dying sun and a bitter wind.
 And a creepy flapping thing that comes after you.